 We are passionate about bringing this new understanding of public space to the populace by working toward an evidence-based evaluation of planning and design of places to enhance the decision-making process and generate solutions.
 Underpinned by the physicists’, sociologists’ and urbanists’ theories cited, the toolset we use is Digital Placemaking.

 Digital Placemaking is a term we coined to encompass a set of data-driven processes harnessing place and people data analytics.
-Underway for 3 years, the endeavor is to craft a toolkit for spotting emerging urban patterns—location intelligence if you will—and to capitalize on them through design and place curation for all to benefit.
+Underway for 3 years, the endeavour is to craft a toolkit for spotting emerging urban patterns—location intelligence if you will—and to capitalise on them through design and place curation for all to benefit.
 Our pilot projects are showing huge promise.

 First, using spatial pedestrian network analysis allows us to compute accessibility and predict flows for walkability and people-centric sustainable transport.
 A window can be opened onto the underlying dynamics of the intensely global yet inherently local layered system that is today’s urban network.

-Second, employing a geo-located anonymous and generalized dataset of footfall and journey data, we can identify demographics, foot traffic and use pattern heatmaps in and around a location.
+Second, employing a geo-located anonymous and generalised dataset of footfall and journey data, we can identify demographics, foot traffic and use pattern heatmaps in and around a location.